codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-macos.md

 Alternatively, each property can be specified in the `scripts` section of the YAML file as a command argument to programs with dedicated flags.
 See the details [here](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/fetch-signing-files.md#--issuer-idissuer_id).
 In that case, the environment variables will be fallbacks for missing values in scripts.
 {{</notebox>}}

-## Publishing to Mac App Store

-In order to publish to Mac App Store, the application must be signed with a `Mac App Distribution` certificate using `Mac App Store` provisioning profile.
-Additionally, the application must be packaged into a `.pkg` Installer package which should be signed with `Mac Installer Distribution` certificate.

-### Fetch signing files automatically
+### Adding steps to code sign the app

-To code sign the app add the following commands in the [`scripts`](../getting-started/yaml#scripts) section of the configuration file, after all the dependencies are installed, right before the build commands.
+To code sign the app, add the following commands in the [`scripts`](../getting-started/yaml#scripts) section of the configuration file, after all the dependencies are installed, right before the build commands.

 ```yaml
 scripts: